hivemq/helm-charts/README.md

 ## Examples

-Configuration examples can be found on the examples folder [Readme](examples/README.md)
+Configuration examples can be found in the folder [examples](/examples)

 ## Contributing